Koukyosyumei/Runwai/README.md

-# Daruma
+# Norito

-User-Friendly DSL for Zero-Knowledge Circuits via IR-based Verification
+User-Friendly DSL for AIR constraints of Zero-Knowledge Circuits with Refinment Types